Frank Quitely: Career

 Quitely drew the fourth issue of Grant Morrison's The Multiversity limited series which was published in November 2014.

 In March 2017, an exhibition of his work was displayed at Kelvingrove Art Gallery and Museum in Glasgow.
 A few months later, Quitely received an honorary degree as a Doctor of Letters from the University of Glasgow in recognition of his achievements.

 Personal life

 Quitely married his high school sweetheart, Ann Jane Docherty, in 1994.
 They live in Rutherglen with their sons Vincent and Joseph, and their daughter, Orla.
 Quitely's son Vincent is also an artist who created art for local St Columbkille's RC Church in 2011 while a pupil at Trinity High School.

 Quitely used to design his own hats and clothing.
 For a long time, he eschewed social media, noting that the Twitter account @Frank_Quitely is unconnected with him.
-In 2021, Quitely started accounts of both Twitter and Instagram.
+In 2021, Quitely established official accounts on both Twitter and Instagram.

+Technique and materials

+In a 2014 BBC News interview, Deighan, having developed a reputation for difficulty in meeting deadlines, stated while he did his drawing digitally, it did not reduce the time it took to complete his art, saying, "I have never been on a project where I've thought 'ach, this is rubbish', and not tried hard," he says, "It's not in my nature.
+The downside of that is that things take a while."